 Evaluation on Learning Curves As same as evaluations of learning curves on the meningitis rule set, we have estimated the minimum training subsets for a valid model, which works better than just predicting a default class.
-For each data point, we constructed rule evaluation models to each size of subsampled training datasets 10 times.
-Then the averaged accuracy of each set of rule evaluation models is calculated on each whole dataset.

-The right table in Table5 shows sizes of minimum training subsets, which can be constructed more accurate rule evaluation models than percentages of a default class by each learning algorithm.
+The right table in Table 5 shows sizes of minimum training subsets, which can be constructed more accurate rule evaluation models than percentages of a default class by each learning algorithm.
 To smaller dataset, such as Mushroom and InternetAd, they can construct valid models with less than 20% of given training datasets.
-However, to larger dataset, they need more training subsets to construct valid models, because their performances with whole training dataset fall to the percentages of default class of each dataset as shown in the left table in Table5.
+However, to larger dataset, they need more training subsets to construct valid models, because their performances with whole training dataset fall to the percentages of default class of each dataset as shown in the left table in Table 5.